 Preventing Dianthus Poisoning

 The best way to prevent dianthus poisoning is with planning and attention.
-If you have small children and animals and feel you cannot control where they play and roam then it is probably best to not plant dianthus in areas where they will come in possible contact with the plant.
-You can safely plant dianthus in elevated planters, hanging baskets, and behind fences on hillsides where you feel they will not come in contact with your children or animals
+If you have small children and animals and feel you cannot control where they play and roam, consider moving your dianthus to a protected area.
+You can safely plant dianthus in elevated planters, hanging baskets, and behind fences, where children or animals will not have access.

 Pet Poison Helpline